 the fight at Williamsburg my on picket at the front.
-The of me, as I went on guard e night, was a Dutchman He was a good-natured, nd not easily put out, but out of sorts, and as the ally got his dander up. rs to leave his post, but ame lumbering through ox team, and growled out: e do somethings?" do ?"
-I asked in return. ne prisoner, eh?" r go back and keep quiet." bels vas shooting all der vile. air play.
-I pelief I go ofer and hurry up," I replied, with a laugh; my surprise and consternation he earted off in the direction of a rebel picket lost.
-I called to him but he answered back through the darkness: "It vhas all right.
+The of me, as I went on guard night, was a Dutchman .
+He was a good-natured, nd not easily put out, but out of sorts, and as the constantly firing in our ally got his dander up. rs to leave his post, but me lumbering through ox team, and growled out: do somethings ?" do ?"
+I asked in return. ie prisoner, eh?" bels vas shooting all der vile. air play.
+I pelief I go ofer and hurry up," I replied, with a laugh; arted off in the direction of a rebel picket post.
+I called to him but he answered back through the darkness: "It whas all right.
 I make dot feller behave himself or bring him in a prisoner!"
 He was gone half an hour before I heard anything.
 Then there was a crushing in the bushes, some swearing and growling, and Jake appeared with a full-rigged Con-federate infantryman, having a firm clutch "Here vhas dose feller," he announced as they came to a halt.
 "He doan' promise to keep shtill, und I pring him along."
-"Drat the onery Dutchman," growled the Johnny, "he stole up behind me and jumped on me like a mountain before I heard "Who vhas some Duchmans?" said Jake.
+"Drat the onery Dutchman," growled the Johnny, "he stole up behind me and jump-ed on me like a mountain before I heard "Who vhas some Duchmans?" said Jake.
 "Look oudt a leedle, ole feller, or I knock off your head!
 I vhas only Dutch in my mouth; all der rest vhas Union.
-Come along and behave yerself, or I make you Jake had actually captured a picket on his post and brought him off a prisoner and would go out to drill.
-The reb was so mad he cried, but he was turned over to head-quarters, and Private Jake Klein had "Corporal," as a handle to his name after a few days.-N. Y. Sun.
+Come along and behave yerself, or I make you dead as crowbars.'
+Jake had actually captured a picket on his post and brought him off a prisoner and did it as coolly as any of the rest of us would go out to drill.
+The reb was so mad he cried, but he was turned over to headquarters, and Private Jake Klein had "Corporal," as a handle to his name after a few days,-N. Y. Sun.
 Children's Day at Rock Hall.